jonezy35/Training-Environment/Exchange-Server-Setup.md

 Restart the server

-You should now login as the domain administrator to continuse configuring the server.
+You should now login as the domain administrator to continue configuring the server.

 ![image](https://github.com/jonezy35/Training-Environment/blob/main/images/Screenshot%202023-03-19%20at%204.31.34%20PM.png?raw=true)